-When applying tests of normality, the results reported in Table 2 illustrate the testing of normality assumption results with a Lilliefors significance correction applied to the Kolmogorov-Smirnov test and supported by the Shapiro-Wilk test.
-The Kolmogorov-Smirnov (K-S test) is a nonparametric test of the equality of continuous (or discontinuous) one-dimensional probability distributions used to compare two samples (twosample K-S test).
+The results reported in Table 2 illustrate the testing of normality assumption results with a Lilliefors significance correction applied to the Kolmogorov-Smirnov test and supported by the Shapiro-Wilk test.
+The Kolmogorov-Smirnov (K-S test) is a nonparametric test of the equality of continuous (or discontinuous) one-dimensional probability distributions used to compare two samples (two-sample K-S test).
 "How likely is it that we would see two sets of samples like this if they were drawn from the same (but unknown) probability distribution"?
 The null hypothesis of the Wilkes-Shapiro test is that the population is normally distributed.
-Thus, if the p-value is less than the chosen alpha level, then the null hypothesis is rejected and there is evidence
+Thus, if the p-value is less than the chosen alpha level, then the null hypothesis is rejected and there is evidence that the data tested are not

 TABLE 2.
-Tests of normality were applied to data recorded at the outside of the experiment and the end, then six and eight weeks later.
+Tests of normality were applied to data recorded at the outside of the experiment and the end, then six and aight wooks later